 Applicants are required to have the following completed prior to clinical placement by November 30th each year.
 You are responsible for the associated costs, and these MUST be obtained by you, the student.

 - Standard First Aid (online courses are NOT acceptable)

 - Cardiopulmonary Resuscitation (CPR) BLS with AED - which includes training in cardiopulmonary resuscitation (CPR) at the basic support level, including one-rescuer and two-rescuer CPR for adults, children, and infants; the relief of foreign-body airway obstructions for adults, children, and infants; the use of an automatic external defibrillator (AED- awareness); and the use of Ambu-bags.
 (Annual renewal is required regardless of the expiry date on the card.
 Online courses are NOT acceptable)

 - College Placements and Employers require up-to-date CLEAR POLICE CLEARANCE (vulnerable sector screening)

-- Obtain the Police Clearance by the first week of your first semester
+- Obtain the Police Clearance by the end of the first semester

 - Clinical placements may be on day, afternoon or weekend shifts ANYWHERE within Ontario.